brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ### Final Considerations

 Thanks for making it this far.
-I would love to hear how you progress with the development of your own apps or if you ahve any questions about my process.
+I would love to hear how you progress with the development of your own apps or if you have any questions about my process.